Luxury Car Tax: What’s the latest?

 1

-First, take the total purchase price of the car.
-This includes GST, but doesn’t include other things like stamp duty or registration or insurance.
+Begin with the total purchase price of the vehicle, including GST.
+Don’t include extras like stamp duty, registration or car insurance.

 2